 Some are heroic likenesses, like the Terry Fox Memorial in Thunder Bay, Ontario.
 Yet others stem from stories like the Shrine of Bishop Baraga in L’Anse, Michigan.
 Many were built just for fun like the World’s Largest Corkscrew in Hurley, Wisconsin or the Giant Smallmouth Bass in Ashland, Wisconsin.
 But we can all agree that Lake Superior Circle Tour Roadside Attractions are colorful, creative and memorable.

-The Lake Superior Circle Tour Headquarters is located on Hwy 11/17 at the west entrance to Nipigon, Ontario.
-It is the Nipigon Tourist Information Centre.
-Not only is it a stamp location, but it is chock full of great information on local and Lake Superior Circle Tour attractions, restaurants and accommodations!
+The Lake Superior Circle Tour Headquarters is located at the Red Rock Marina Interpretive Centre in Red Rock, Ontario.
+It is chock full of great information on local and Lake Superior Circle Tour attractions!
+Visit the Interpretive Centre’s Educational Wildlife exhibit and learn about the history of this unique lakeside town.
+The gift shop will be sure to have the perfect memento of your trip.
 You can also pick up your Lake Superior Circle Tour Adventure Guide here (or at any other Travel Information Centre on the Circle Tour).
-After you stop in, why not check out Nipigon’s downtown core where you’ll find shops, restaurants and their popular Paddle-to-the-Sea Park and Splash Pad.
+After you stop in, why not check out Red Rock’s waterfront where you’ll find a beautiful boardwalk, campground, picnic tables, splashpad, playground, and Marina.

 There are so many spectacular lookouts on the Lake Superior Circle Tour it’s difficult to decide which ones to stop at.
 The Terry Fox Memorial Lookout east of Thunder Bay offers a beautiful view of Lake Superior, the City of Thunder Bay, and the famous Sleeping Giant.
 More than just a lookout, this rest area also commemorates Canadian hero Terry Fox and his Marathon of Hope.
 For a more rugged lookout experience, take a 30 min hike or bike up Kama Cliffs Trail just east of Nipigon.
 You’ll be rewarded with a breathtaking panoramic view of Nipigon Bay and its many islands.
 To find all of the lookouts along the Lake Superior Circle Tour visit our online Map Trip Planner and select Scenic Lookouts under the attractions tab.